 What do you do if the property does not sell?

 The first step is to go over carefully with the listing broker why the property has not sold.
 Usually price and property condition are the key.
-Study and analyze what has sold in your area and at what price.
+Study and analyze what have sold in your area and at what price.
 Then relist the house after adjusting for shortcomings.
 Another option is to withdraw from the market and rent until the market improves, or simultaneously offer for sale or rent.

 When will yard sign be removed?